 As a first-step, the user should check that the code for the objective and constraint values is correct - for example, by computing the function at a point where the correct value is known.
 However, care should be taken that the chosen point fully tests the evaluation of the function.
-It is remarkable how often the values x=0 or x=1 are used to test function evaluation procedures, and how often the special properties of these numbers make the test meaningless.
+It is remarkable how often the values x=0 or x=1 are used in such a test, and how often the special properties of these numbers make the test meaningless.

-Special care should be used in this test if computation of the objective function involves subsidiary data communicated in COMMON storage.
-Although the first evaluation of the function may be correct, subsequent calculations may be in error because some of the subsidiary data has accidently been overwritten.
+Special care should be used in the test if computation of the objective function involves subsidiary data communicated in COMMON storage.
+Although the first evaluation of the function may be correct, subsequent calculations may be in error because some of the subsidiary data has accidentally been overwritten.